dev4cloud/learning-docker-the-hard-way/docs/01-about.md

  - __Docker Machine:__ Enables convenient provisioning and administration of Docker hosts on local infrastructure as well as several cloud providers (AWS, Microsoft Azure, DigitalOcean, ...).

  - __Docker Compose:__ Allows the definition and deployment of multi-container applications in YAML format.

+ We will meet some of these tools during our journey through the Docker ecosystem.